XinArkh/owi535py/docs/libusb-win32.md

 ## 2. Install the device filter for OWI-535 driver

-Open the installed filter installer, and install for the corresponding device.
+Open the installed filter installer, and install a device filter for the corresponding device.

 <p align="center">
 	<img src="./pic/libusb-win32-2.jpg" height=350>